FROM THE CAT’S EYE

 I am almost 62 and at my age, I have few filters left so I am rather direct in my approach.
-I offer my insights and experiences because I think there are people who will identify and relate, people whom my experience might help, and for the people, it will simply entertain.
+I offer my insights and experiences because I think there are people who will identify and relate.
+People whom my experience might help, and for the people, it will simply entertain.

 So, who am I and why would you want to read what I have to say?
 Well, I have lived a full and colorful life.
 Many of the things I have done may seem fantastic, shocking, or unbelievable, but they are verifiable in their own way.
-As you read keep in mind, I have never been someone who feared much of anything let alone consequences or other people.
+As you read keep in mind, that I have never been someone who feared much of anything let alone consequences or other people.

 In my personal life, I became a sexual survivor at age four.
 We lived in the country and I was raised like a boy.
-I raised rabbits for meat, I was in 4-H, I rode horses, we had a food garden we all participated in.
+I raised rabbits for meat, I was in 4-H, I rode horses, and we had a food garden we all participated in.
 I hunted and fished with my dad and helped to butcher the dear.
 I learned to shoot a gun safely when I was 6.
 It was needed out there for many reasons.
 I even used to go under the house with my dad when there was a need.

 That was all fine and I was happy until I was 13.
-One day I was so bold as to tell my mom if I had been born a boy I would never be bored because I would have certain anatomy to play with.
+One day I was so bold as to tell my mom that if I had been born a boy I would never be bored because I would have a certain bit of anatomy to play with.
 Well, that was that!
 I was off to conversion therapy to make sure I knew I was a girl.
-It did not go well, neither did her attempt at putting me in catholic school the following year.
+It did not go well, and neither did her attempt at putting me in catholic school the following year.
 Then when I was 15 mom encouraged me to get married and leave the house.

 Over these many years, I have run with bikers, skinned mink for a job, been a truck driver, worked in caregiving, been a waitress, a bartender, a bouncer, and worked on the carnival.
 In one ten-year span, I held 100 jobs, because I often worked two jobs to get by.
-I have been a witness to a murder, been in protective custody, struck by lightning, and survived cancer, it is all part of my colorful life and what made me who I am, which I happen to be very happy with.
+I have been a witness to a murder, been in protective custody, struck by lightning, and survived cancer.
+It is all part of my colorful life and what made me who I am, which I happen to be very happy with.

-In the 90’s I went to college and became a dual diagnosis counselor on the streets of Portland Oregon.
+In the 90s I went to college and became a dual diagnosis counselor on the streets of Portland Oregon.
 I say the streets because I worked in places like the detox, and methadone clinics.
-I also worked at the Salvation Army men’s shelter that only took people from the prison and mental hospital.
+I also worked at the Salvation Army men’s shelter that only took people from prison and the mental hospital.

 To me, this is the street level and it is where I love being.
 It is also the reason I quit being a counselor in an office.
 I never felt those running the clinics and programs really understood what it was like being on the streets.
 But let me tell you when you are in a fleabag hotel in Portland with your 3yr. old son, eating at the Sisters of the Road Café on Burnside while you look for work, you get it.

-While I have been through some very heavy stuff there have also been some very wonderful and magical things that are equally fantastic.
-All of which makes for some very interesting stories.
+While I have been through some very heavy stuff, there have also been some very wonderful and magical things that are equally fantastic.
+All of which make for some very interesting stories.
 I believe that giving them away freely gives it all a positive purpose.
 If my writing gives solace, laughter, understanding, enlightenment, love, and acceptance to even one person then I have succeeded.
 I hope you join me for the journey.